xyzmoney-tournaments/tournament-tr/README.md

 ### `withdraw`

 **Main purpose:**
-* assigns the torunament with the status *LackOfPlayers* if appropriate, or transfers the requested amount to the organizer if the amount is non-zero and it does not exceed the available funds.
+* assigns the tournament with the status *LackOfPlayers* if appropriate, or transfers the requested amount to the organizer if the amount is non-zero and it does not exceed the available funds.

 **Input parameter:**
 * withdrawal amount.